diksha-ashkid/LensFleur-Flora.AI/README.md

 Lensfleur provides a dynamic, user-friendly solution to all of the problems described above under a single roof, including providing farmers with full crop health details, organic and inorganic treatment, a one-on-one chat window with specialists, and product comparison, all available to them through a medium and a language that is most comfortable to them.

 ### Target Audience
+The main target audience for this project is farmers and horticulturists,members of public interested in agriculture and planting

 ## 1. Introduction